An ad-free and cookie-free website.

-Treynor Ratio is a risk-adjusted-return measure for historical portfolio evaluation, named after Jack Treynor.
+Treynor Ratio is a risk-adjusted-return measure for historical portfolio evaluation named after Jack Treynor.
 It is similar to the Sharpe Ratio except instead of total risk, it is the return per unit of market-related risk.
-It is calculated by subtracting the risk-free return from the portfolio return, then dividing by the portfolio beta.
+A higher ratio represents higher portfolio performance.

 Synonym: Treynor Measure